applewoodsmokedham/metagraph/memory-bank/activeContext.md

 ## Key Insights

+1. **Wallet Integration**: The LaserEyes package provides a clean way to integrate with various Bitcoin wallets without having to implement wallet-specific code.
+The package handles the detection of available wallets and provides a consistent interface for interacting with them.

-1. **React Router Integration**: Properly integrating React Router is crucial for a consistent user experience.
+2. **React Router Integration**: Properly integrating React Router is crucial for a consistent user experience.
 Using the Outlet component and context passing ensures that components have access to the data they need.

-2. **Component Reusability**: Creating reusable components like APIForm has significantly reduced code duplication and ensured consistency across method pages.
+3. **Component Reusability**: Creating reusable components like APIForm and WalletConnector has significantly reduced code duplication and ensured consistency across the application.

-3. **Node.js to Browser Compatibility**: The most significant challenge has been making the Node.js-based Oyl SDK work in a browser environment.
+4. **Node.js to Browser Compatibility**: The most significant challenge has been making the Node.js-based Oyl SDK work in a browser environment.
 Our shims approach has proven effective but requires careful testing.

-4. **Real vs. Mock Data**: Removing mock data has revealed several edge cases and error scenarios that weren't previously handled.
+5. **Real vs. Mock Data**: Removing mock data has revealed several edge cases and error scenarios that weren't previously handled.
 This has led to more robust error handling throughout the application.

-5. **API Reliability**: Different network environments have different reliability characteristics.
+6. **API Reliability**: Different network environments have different reliability characteristics.
 Mainnet is more stable but slower, while regtest is faster but requires local setup.

-6. **Developer Experience**: The application needs to provide clear feedback and guidance to developers, especially when errors occur.
+7. **Developer Experience**: The application needs to provide clear feedback and guidance to developers, especially when errors occur.
 This includes both UI feedback and detailed logging.

-7. **Performance Tradeoffs**: There's a balance between providing comprehensive data and maintaining good performance.
+8. **Performance Tradeoffs**: There's a balance between providing comprehensive data and maintaining good performance.
 We're implementing strategies like pagination and limiting dataset size to address this.

+9. **Client-Side Rendering**: Some components, like the LaserEyesProvider, need to be rendered only on the client-side to prevent server-side rendering issues.
+This requires careful handling of the rendering lifecycle.

 This active context document captures the current state of the METHANE project, focusing on the recent implementation work and the decisions and considerations that are guiding this work.